frntc/RasPIC64/README.md

 ...
 Raspberry Pi Zero (Pi 1, 2): in the beginning I tested a Pi 2, but it's likely that it is too slow for reliable bidirectional communication.
 The Pi Zero is really slow and definitely is not capable of it.

-... a C128: I didn't try this yet, but in principle it should work.
+... a C128: I did some quick tests and didn't encounter any problems so far.

 Last but not least I would like to thank a few people: